-Hence, some coydogs don’t fit into a domesticated lifestyle, which is hard to change once it sets on them.
+Hence, some coydogs don’t fit into a domestic lifestyle, which is hard to change once it sets on them.
 Some others become good guard dogs, while some live wild even if new owners rescue them.
-So owners must be cautious while adopting coydogs from animal shelters to avoid any bad experience later on after pet adoption.
+So owners must be cautious while adopting coydogs from animal shelters to avoid any bad experiences later on after pet adoption.

 Coydogs are generally gentle but very suspicious of strangers.
 They become alert and protective about their property too quickly that it becomes difficult to calm them down.
 They are faithful watchdogs who bark at anything unusual or suspect.

-Although coydogs are natural hunters, they don’t show much interest in chasing deer or other fast animals unless trained for hunting work.
-However, they enjoy playing with pets like cats and small breed dogs inside the house.
+Although coydogs are natural hunters, they are not interested in chasing deer or other fast animals unless trained for hunting work.
+However, they enjoy playing with pets like cats and small-breed dogs inside the house.

 How to Identify a Coydog?

 Coydogs look like a coyote but are not valid species of coyotes.
-They can be easily identified by the presence of white markings on their tongue.
+White markings on their tongue can easily identify them.
 Also, their tails are topped with gray color, which is not found in purebred coyotes.

 You can identify a coydog with the following prime features:

 - Bushy tail pointing downwards

 - Piercing eyes